 Leadership Franklin County is an organization housed at Arkansas Tech-Ozark that develops current and emerging leaders to work together to serve the good of Franklin County and the surrounding area.
-The nine-month leadership development program is an experiential curriculum, during which class participants:
+The ten-month leadership development program is an experiential curriculum, during which class participants:

 Leadership Franklin County provides four basic services to the community and its membership: